-A quote with depth that aims to highlight a simple, and yet profound fact.
+A quote with depth that aims to highlight a simple yet profound fact.
 Work is important – but often less fragile a relationship to upkeep than things like family and friends!

-32. “You can’t have everything you want, but you can have the things that really matter to you.”– Marissa Mayer
+32. Marissa Mayer: "You can't have everything you want, but you can have the things that really matter to you."

-33.“Women, in particular, need to keep an eye on their physical and mental health, because if we’re scurrying to and from appointments and errands, we don’t have a lot of time to take care of ourselves.
-We need to do a better job of putting ourselves higher on our own ‘to-do list.” – Michelle Obama
+33. Michelle Obama: "Women, in particular, need to keep an eye on their physical and mental health, because if we're scurrying to and from appointments and errands, we don't have a lot of time to take care of ourselves.
+We need to do a better job of putting ourselves higher on our own' to-do list."

 The importance of taking a breather is paramount.
 You can't do the best job possible at taking care of everyone and everything around you if you are always feeling overwhelmed yourself!

-No amount of external work can replace the invaluable knowledge that comes with introspection.
-This is why you should strive to take the time to REALLY get to know yourself!
+No external work can replace the invaluable knowledge that comes with introspection.
+This is why you should strive to take the time to get to know yourself!

-Being your own motivational force is a skill that is as hard to cultivate as it is rewarding.
-Find time to do things that help you regain some of this motivation, and your future self will thank you for it.
+Being your motivational force is a skill that is as hard to cultivate as it is rewarding.
+Please find time to do things that help you regain some of this motivation, and your future self will thank you for it.

 We can have the best, most rewarding career in the world.
 But at the end of the day, will it matter that much if it has come at the cost of the finer things in life?
 Definitely something worth thinking about.

-38.“Time is really the only capital that any human being has, and the only thing he can’t afford to lose.” – Thomas Edison
+38. Thomas Edison: "Time is really the only capital that any human being has, and the only thing he can't afford to lose."

 Funnily enough, time is the one thing we don't seem to value that much – often sacrificing it at the cost of getting more, often unnecessary, work done.
 Nobody's saying do less than you should, but you definitely shouldn't let work overly affect your most precious commodity of all – time!

-We may tend to get caught up in picking up the slack for others or worrying about what their responsibilities are.
-It’s important to cultivate a sense of trust in your coworkers that allows you to take a step back and focus on your own duties instead.
+We may tend to get caught up in picking up the slack for others or worrying about their responsibilities.
+It's important to cultivate a sense of trust in your coworkers that allows you to take a step back and focus on your duties instead.

-If all CEOs adapted this philosophy, it would definitely lead to happier, more fulfilled people in the workforce.
-It’s imperative that the frontrunners of companies lead by example – trying to instill positivity which goes on to transform into productivity.
+If all CEOs adapted this philosophy, it would lead to happier, more fulfilled people in the workforce.
+The frontrunners of companies must lead by example – trying to instill positivity that transforms into productivity.

-A very powerful way of ultimately making your work seem less stressful than it otherwise does.
-Why not try to be a little more easy-going and have fun with it, as much as possible?
-This would definitely result in you being more engaged with work, which would eventually lead to better results.
+It is a compelling way of ultimately making your work seem less stressful than it otherwise does.
+Why not try to be a little more easy-going and have fun with it as much as possible?
+This would result in you being more engaged with work, eventually leading to better results.

-While some of us may think that it is more comfortable or easy to just work from bed, the significance of creating a separate workspace cannot be oversold.
-For one thing, the lines that tend to get blurred, become easy to distinguish between.
-When you’re in there working, you’re just working, and when you leave – you’re done, and can focus on your life!
+While some of us may think that it is more comfortable or easy to work from bed, the significance of creating a separate workspace cannot be oversold.
+For one thing, the lines that tend to get blurred become easy to distinguish between.
+When you're in there working, you're just working, and when you leave – you're done and can focus on your life!

-45.“The key is not to prioritize what’s on your schedule, but to schedule your priorities.” – Stephen Covey
+45. Stephen Covey: "The key is not to prioritize what's on your schedule, but to schedule your priorities."

 An inspired workforce can be the difference between a blossoming company and a failing one.
 Like content writers on Writing Judge draw inspiration from different sources during the research process to conclude their custom writing services, business owners must find what inspires their employees and stick to it.